Aether CLI

 Adopt it in the right order.

-The cleanest rollout is API first, then selective mounts.
-That keeps the hosted story clear while giving teams a low-friction bridge for the workflows that still need local filesystem semantics.
+Start API-first, then add mounts where they help.
+That keeps the hosted story clear while still giving teams a low-friction bridge for workflows that need local filesystem semantics.

 Start with the hosted API